 - Review the system on a regular basis to ensure it is effective and has minimal impact on employee performance and stress levels

-- Provide employees with sufficient training on how to use the online attendance system
+- Provide employees with sufficient training on how to use the Face recognition biometric attendance system

 - Develop a clear attendance policy and ensure employees understand the rules and regulations associated with the system.